Marie79418/DevOps/README.md

 ## 1-10 Why do we put our images into an online repo?

-Publishing images to a registry like Docker Hub allows for sharing and collaboration with others who can pull the images.
+Publishing images to a registry allows to share and collaborate with others who can pull the images.
 It also allows for automatic depoting with CI/CD servers.
 Finally, tags allow for version management of builts.
+Here we can pull the images in the next step of the labs.

 ## 2-1 What are testcontainers?